 I knew losing hair was inevitable.
 But to experience it while seeing myself in the mirror was nasty.
 This is because appearance used to remind me of my illness.
 Still, the love in my son's eyes and the care he was taking made me more robust than before.

-What helped me get through was my innate love for life, my love for my son, my belief that life is worth fighting for, and knowledge that cancer is beatable.
-My son, family, friends and, most importantly, my patients helped me go on.
+What helped me get through was my innate love for life, my love for my son, my belief that life is worth fighting for, and my knowledge that cancer is beatable.
+My son, family, friends, and, most importantly, my patients helped me go on.

 On the last day of Chemo, I fought back tears looking at the nursing staff, the junior doctors I had started to adore.
-I was so thankful to all of them also, including my surgeon, my anaesthetist, my pathologist, my physician, my friends and my colleagues.
+I was so thankful to all of them also, including my surgeon, my anesthetist, my pathologist, my physician, my friends, and my colleagues.

 Cancer is not only about Pain, stress, or agony.
 It's a learning experience.